 Why Live in Central Forest Park

-Central Forest Park in Baltimore features a diverse array of home styles, including Foursquares, Queen Annes, Dutch Colonials, and bungalows, many of which are being restored to their original single-family layouts.
-Homes often exceed 2,000 square feet, with some offering multigenerational living options like first-floor bedrooms.
-The neighborhood is conveniently located near several green spaces, including the Forest Park Golf Course and the expansive Gwynns Falls/Leakin Park, which offers recreational amenities like tennis courts and picnic areas.
-Residents have access to a ShopRite grocery store nearby, providing a range of services and ready-to-eat meals.
-Dining options include takeout restaurants along Liberty Hill Avenue, with more diverse sit-down options available in nearby Charles Village and Mount Vernon.
-Community events such as National Night Out and the Concord Community Parade foster neighborhood engagement.
-Public transportation is accessible via CityLink buses on Liberty Heights Avenue, connecting residents to various parts of the city, while Baltimore Penn Station is less than 5 miles away for those commuting to Washington, D.C.
-Despite the vibrant community life, noise from Liberty Heights Avenue may affect some homeowners.
+Central Forest Park in Baltimore features a diverse array of home styles, including Foursquares, Queen Annes, Dutch Colonials, and bungalows.
+Many larger homes were once converted to multi-family units and are now being restored to their original single-family layouts.
+Houses often exceed 2,000 square feet, with some offering multigenerational living options like first-floor bedrooms.
+The neighborhood is near several green spaces, including Gwynns Falls/Leakin Park, which offers a nature center, tennis courts and picnic areas.
+The Forest Park Golf Course is also nearby.
+Residents pick up groceries at ShopRite nearby, which also offers a pharmacy and ready-to-eat meals.
+Other dining out options include takeout restaurants along bustling Liberty Hill Avenue, and additional sit-down restaurants in nearby Charles Village and Mount Vernon.
+Community events like National Night Out and the Concord Community Parade foster neighborhood engagement.
+Kids attend Baltimore City Public Schools, including Liberty Elementary, Dr. Nathan A. Pitts-Ashburton Elementary/Middle and Forest Park High.
+Public transportation is accessible via CityLink buses on Liberty Heights Avenue, connecting residents to various parts of the city, while Baltimore Penn Station is less than 5 miles away for those traveling to Washington, D.C.

 Frequently Asked Questions